Aviation's Attic

 With the Wrights in America

-Griffith Brewer was Englishman who became one of the Wright brothers best friends and most ardent supporters.
+He also traveled to Ohio -- thirty times in all -- to visits the Wrights in Dayton.
 In this short piece, he describes his first visit to Dayton, Ohio, sharing interesting details and insights about the Wright factory, their flight school, and life at the Wright home.

 Griffith Brewer at Simms Station.